What are Labral Tears?

 The labrum is classified as the ring of cartilage that exists on the outer rim of the shoulder and hip sockets.
 It helps to both cushion the joint and hold the joint in place.
 Commonly occurring in either the hip or shoulder, a labral tear occurs when the labrum is damaged.
 In addition to causing significant pain and a variety of other symptoms, a labral tear can make you at a higher risk of developing osteoarthritis in the affected area.
 However, at Interventional Orthopedics of Atlanta, Dr. Christopher Williams and his team can work with you to properly treat a labral tear and alleviate your symptoms for long-term recovery.
 Contact our innovative Atlanta, GA practice to learn more about your treatment options for a labral tear in the hip or shoulder and to schedule an initial consultation with Dr. Williams.
 It is our goal to allow you to return to your normal daily activities with ease and comfort.

-Symptoms of Labral Tears
+What are Symptoms of Labral Tears?

 Though many individuals may experience no symptoms with a hip or shoulder labral tear, it can cause some unpleasant side effects.
 These can include: